i3drobotics/pyCamPatternGen/README.md

-# CalGen
+# pyCamPatternGen
-Calibration board generator.
-Pattern generator useful for camera calibration.
+Camera calibration / test pattern generator

 ## Run
 See sample_gen_checker.py for an example of generating a calibration board.